 Pennsylvania also offers an income-based program for senior citizens Property Tax/Rent Rebate Program.
 Visit the Commonwealth of Pennsylvania website for full eligibility and application details.
 You can also call the Commonwealth’s Philadelphia District Office at (215) 560-2056.
 You do not need a receipt for real estate taxes paid to the City to apply for the Commonwealth’s Property Tax Rebate.

 Can you be excused from paying the tax?

 The City offers a number of abatement and exemption programs for Real Estate Taxes.
 These programs include:

-- Homestead exemption for all Philadelphia homeowners who complete an application.
-This program reduces the taxable portion of your property assessment by $40,000 in effect for 2019 Real Estate Tax bills.
+- Homestead Exemption for all Philadelphia homeowners who complete an application.
+This program reduces the taxable portion of your property assessment by $45,000 in effect for 2020 Real Estate Tax bills and future years.

 - Property tax abatements for both residential and commercial projects.
 Abatements encourage new construction or the rehabilitation of properties by making them more affordable.

 - Non-profit tax exemptions for qualifying non-profit organizations.